top of page

 65% less on total energy usage

-Soft to touch and tactile, our incredible recycled cashmere blanket are fully traceable with all production taking place in England.
+Soft to the touch and incredibly tactile, our recycled cashmere blankets are fully traceable, with all production taking place in England.

-The journey of our blanket starts in Yorkshire where it is sorted, shredded, carded and spun back into skeins ready for transportation to London where our blankets are woven by hand.
+The journey of our blanket starts in Yorkshire, where it is sorted, shredded, carded, and spun back into skeins before being transported to London, where our blankets are woven by hand.

 If everyone in the UK bought just one woollen product each year - but chose recycled wool made in Yorkshire, on average it would save approximately: